clbrge/svelte-web3/README.md

 Please check `examples/svelte-app-template-web3/src/Web3Modal.svelte` in github.

-### Using the connection Web3 API
+### Using the Web3 API

-After a connection has been established, you may import the default `web3` store anywhere in your application to use Web3.js API.
-Use the `$` prefix svelte notation to access its value and call Web3.js functions.
+After a connection has been established, you may import the default `web3` store anywhere in your application to use the Web3.js API.
+Use the `$` prefix svelte notation to access its instance and call Web3.js functions.

 ```js
   import { web3, selectedAccount } from 'svelte-web3'